 For those of you who read my slice yesterday, you know that my school is now closed for a minimum of 2 weeks due to Coronavirus.
 It’s now 11:30pm local time on 3 March, so all I’m going to be able to do today is a “Today I…” slice.
 Here we go.

 Today I was in crisis management mode all day.

-Today I sat in front of my computer and worked nearly nonstop from 6:30am to 11:30pm, only stopping to pee and take 20 minute walk outside.
+Today I sat in front of my computer and worked nearly nonstop from 6:30am to 11:30pm, only stopping to pee and take a 20 minute walk outside.

 Today I toggled between email, video chats, What’s App messages, phone calls, group chats, and Seesaw messages as I tried to respond to the hundreds of messages I received.

 Today I forgot to eat, until my tummy started rumbling.
 Lunch at 5:30 is normal, right?

 Today I blew my screen time out of the water.